cphillips103/disaster_pipeline/README.md

 - Fits model to data with grid search to tune the parameters
 - Prints accuarcy of the results of the model fit.
 - Saves best model in Pickle format.
+    -Note: pickle file not included in Github repository due to size limitations.

 Step 3.
 Run the Flask Web App
 - Uses database and saved model to start Flask based web app.